When tracing agentic applications, use the Signals tab on the Agents page. See Signals for agents.

 - Infrastructure: Processing is powered by CoreWeave compute and CoreWeave GPUs for scalability across millions of traces.

-- Gain behavioral insight: Move beyond simple system metrics to understand if your agent is hallucinating, failing to follow conversation patterns, or losing grounding in its evidence.
+- Gain behavioral insight.
+Move beyond system metrics to understand if your agent is hallucinating, failing to follow conversation patterns, or losing grounding in its evidence.

-- Accelerate the research loop: Use the scores and failure analyses generated by signals to identify specific weaknesses, which you can use to research model improvement, data annotation, or reinforcement learning.
+- Accelerate the research loop.
+Use the scores and failure analyses generated by signals to identify weaknesses, which you can use to research model improvement, data annotation, or reinforcement learning.

 Available signals

-W&B Weave offers monitors with built-in signals: preset scorers that evaluate production traces for common quality issues and errors out of the box, with no custom setup.
+W&B Weave offers monitors with built-in signals: preset scorers that evaluate production traces for common quality issues and errors by default, with no custom setup.
 Each built-in signal uses a benchmarked LLM prompt to classify traces and saves the results as comma-delimited tags representing the detected issues.
-Signals use a Serverless Inference model to score traces, so no external API keys are required.
+Signals use a Serverless Inference model to score traces, so you don’t need external API keys.
 W&B Weave provides 13 preset signals organized into two groups.Quality signals

 Quality signals evaluate successful root-level traces for output quality and safety issues.| Signal | What it detects |